Anthropoid ceramic coffins: Coffin types

 Cylindrical Coffins, or Group B, have a head and shoulders that are not delineated.
 There is sometimes a round opening at the top of the head with a molded pithos like rim, this can appear like the opening of a vase.
 This style can also have a round opening in the base.
 The bottoms of both the feet are outlined.
 The lid is small in proportion to the coffin.

 Egyptian similarities

 There are many similarities to Egyptian burials and iconography found in Near Eastern Clay Coffins.
 Coffins with face lids from Egypt’s poor have been dated to 18th and 19th Dynasties (ca. 1575-1200).
 Lotus flowers carved into head masks as a symbol of rebirth.
 The features of the face have visibly Egyptian, the slanting shape of the eyes, arched eyebrows, and representation of the hair and the wigs are the most notable.
-Roman coffins, from an later period then our Near Eastern coffins, are poor earthenware imitations.
+Roman coffins, from a later period then our Near Eastern coffins, are poor earthenware imitations.
 Both the Near Eastern coffins and those of the Roman’s are imitations of Egyptian style coffins with individual features being characteristic of the regions they were crafted.